anneschmidtco/privacydynamics/site/pages/home.md

 features:
   - tag: PRECISE
     title: K-member Microaggregation
-    decsription: When anonymizing data, we use a scalpel, not a sledgehammer.
-      Privacy Dynamics analyzes re-identification risk at the cell level, allowing for precise treatment that minimizes data distortion.
-Privacy Dynamics’ approach reduces data distortion by more than 90%, providing engineers with highly accurate, actionable datasets they can depend on to do their jobs.
     icon: /uploads/precise-icon.svg
     description: When anonymizing data, we use a scalpel, not a sledgehammer.
-      Privacy Dynamics analyzes re-identification risk at the cell level, allowing for precise treatment that minimizes data distortion.
-Our approach reduces data distortion by more than 90%, providing engineers with highly accurate, actionable datasets they can depend on to do their jobs.
+Privacy Dynamics analyzes re-identification risk at the cell level, allowing for precise utility-preserving anonymization treatment that minimizes data distortion.
   - tag: EFFICIENT
-    title: Intuitive analytics workflow
-    decsription: >-
-      Privacy Dynamics was designed and built to integrate closely with the modern data stack.
-Out of the box, Privacy Dynamics supports dbt, snowflake, big query, and redshift.

-      Privacy Dynamics can be deployed to your native cloud environment, allowing you to maintain full control of your data.
+    title: Work within your ecosystem
     icon: /uploads/efficient-icon.svg
     description: >-
       Privacy Dynamics was designed and built to integrate closely with the modern data stack.
-Out of the box, Privacy Dynamics supports dbt, snowflake, big query, and redshift.
+Out of the box, Privacy Dynamics supports dbt, Snowflake, BigQuery, Postgres, and Redshift.

-      Privacy Dynamics can be deployed to your native cloud environment, allowing you to maintain full control of your data.
+      Privacy Dynamics’ web application can be re-deployed to your native cloud environment, allowing you to maintain full control of your data.
   - tag: FAST
-    title: 160x faster than the leading competitor
-    decsription: >-
-      Privacy Dynamics doesn’t require a complicated setup or a time-consuming integration process.
-Just sign up and start anonymizing.

-      Our system is built using a linear algorithm so that you’re able to receive results in minutes, regardless of the size of your data set.
-Whether you have 10 million or 10 billion records, we can anonymize and treat your data within 3 minutes, 160x faster than the leading competitor.
+    title: Intuitive analytics workflow
     icon: /uploads/fast-icon.svg
     description: >-
-      Privacy Dynamics doesn’t require a complicated setup or a time-consuming integration process.
-Just sign up and start anonymizing.

-      Our system is built using a linear algorithm so that you’re able to receive results in minutes, regardless of the size of your data set.
-Whether you have 10 million or 10 billion records, we can anonymize and treat your data within 3 minutes, 160x faster than the leading competitor.
+      Privacy Dynamics doesn’t slow down your process at all.
+We seamlessly integrate into your automations and tools and are a quick added step to providing you with anonymized, privacy-safe, data for you to continue working with.
 distortion_section:
   title: Distortion Summary
   subtitle: Privacy Dynamics optimizes distortion applied to the data, both where